FAQs about the Program

 Can I pay by credit card?

 Yes, we accept VISA, Master Card, AMEX and PayPal.
-In addition, payment may be made by bank or postal money order.

 What is the cancellation policy?